 The summer is always a good time for yachts to relocate from areas that may be prone to hurricane damage later in the year.
-New England, Long Island, Rhode Island, and the Chesapeake are prime examples of yacht charter locations now that the USA is not allowed to travel abroad yet.
+New England, Long Island, Rhode Island, and the Chesapeake are prime examples of where to charter a yacht in the US now that traveling abroad is not allowed yet.
 We do want to share some great news if you are interested in traveling to the Caribbean.

 The United States Virgin Islands (USVI) is open for charter yacht vacations which is a welcome vacation break from isolation from COVID 19.
 Now that the British Virgin Islands (BVI) has announced a further delay in tourism to December 2020, we can still enjoy the beauty that is waiting for us in St Thomas, St John, and St Croix.

 We have compiled a sample itinerary which will give you an idea of how much you can enjoy your charter vacation without leaving the US waters.
 The crew is always happy to discuss and change the route depending on weather and of course your suggestions.
 The all-inclusive charter week offers you a private Captain and Chef (additional crew on larger yachts), luxury en-suite cabins, all meals, snacks, all beverages including ship’s bar, appetizers, cruising permits, and mooring ball fees.
 All meals enjoyed ashore will be at your expense.

 DAY 1: After you arrive at the St. Thomas International Airport (STT), a taxi takes you on a scenic drive to the West side of St. Thomas at Red Hook or to Yacht Haven Grande Marina in Charlotte Amalie depending on where your crewed charter yacht is docked or anchored.
 Your crew will advise on transportation and arrival information.